 - Puzzles.
 Puzzles are an excellent distraction from the stresses of life.
 They offer a good workout for your brain and can boost your problem-solving and memory skills, as well as enhance your positivity.

 Journaling can be as intense or noncommittal as you want it.
 If you love to sit down and scribble, even one of those “question a day” journals will cut it.
 Not sure where to start?
 Read our list of journal prompts to get the ink flowing.
 You can also try writing out what is currently causing you stress and why.
 Perhaps having it all out on paper will help you find a better solution to your problem.
 If that is only stressing you out more, change gears and start a gratitude journal.

 Did you know science has proven spending time in nature can improve your mood, reduce stress, and even improve your health?
 Even if you don’t consider yourself “outdoorsy,” don’t underestimate the power of being among the trees or out in the sunshine.
 Whether that looks like taking your wine to the patio or walking your dog in the woods behind your home is completely up to your comfort level.
-But, fresh air and sunshine can truly help alleviate stress.
+Either way, fresh air and sunshine can truly help alleviate stress.
 It’s up to you to figure out the dosage.

 Make a List